christina wocintechchat com swi1DGRCshQ unsplash

 2. Legal Obligations

 Before making any redundancy decisions, it’s crucial to be aware of the legal framework surrounding it.
-In the UK, several laws dictate how redundancies should be carried out:
+In the UK, several laws dictate how redundancies should be carried out, and staying compliant protects your business and your employees.
+For a deeper dive into what a well-managed redundancy looks like, see our dedicated guide.

 • Consultation: Before making redundancies, you must consult with the affected employees or their representatives.
 The length and formality of this consultation depend on the number of proposed redundancies.